INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 Pre-purchase inspection checklist

 The checks that separate a good buy from a money pit — boom wear, tyres, attachment condition and hour-meter honesty.
+Requests are reviewed and emailed manually.

 525-60 Price FAQ